themeum/qubely/readme.txt

 == Changelog ==

-= 1.6.5 - 23 February, 2021 =
+= 1.6.5 - 22 February, 2021 =
-New: Font Awesome CSS loading settings under Qubely settings
+New: Settings to enable/disable loading Font Awesome CSS on frontend
+New: Settings to enable/disable loading Google Fonts on the frontend

 = 1.6.4 - 09 February, 2021 =
 Update: Optimised Font Awesome CSS loading on Front-end